 Cardio exercise is excellent for skin, weight, mental health, immune system, and sleep.
 It is challenging but monotonous enough that our minds can wander, zone out, or focus on our internal systems.
 Cardio is an excellent way to reduce stress levels and pent-up frustration or energy from the day.
 Not to mention, most cardio forms are cost-effective because they’re free and easy to participate in.
 Let’s dive into the specific benefits of cardio training in further detail.

 A study in the American Academy of Neurology (AAN) found that physical activity is associated with a lower risk of dementia.
 Not to mention, cardio workouts help improve memory and our ability to think clearly.
 It helps to combat a decline in brain function with age and protects against other brain-related conditions, such as Alzheimer’s.

-Improve Mood, Sleep, & Energy
+Improve Mood, Sleep, and energy

 What are the Traditional Forms of Cardio?

 So, you’re interested in including forms of cardio into your exercise routine, but you’re wondering which one is right for you.
 The good news is that there are many forms of cardio from which to choose.
 Let’s start by discussing the more traditional methods to achieve a total body workout.